leekelleher/umbraco-cloud-toolkit/README.md

-# Local Git Setup for Umbraco-as-a-Service
+# Local Git repository setup for Umbraco-as-a-Service

 A command-line utility to set-up a local git repository for an Umbraco-as-a-Service project.